> Pray

 Questions

-Healing Team
+Prayer Team

 Would you like to learn how to pray for healing and see God heal people?
-The OLV Healing Prayer Team is open to new members this year!
+The OLV Prayer Team is open to new members this year!
 You do not have to have any previous experience at all, but you do need to be an OLV parishioner over 18 and actively practicing your Catholic faith.

 One-on-One Prayer with Prayer Team